Run Training: Heart Rate, RPE, MAF, Power and Pace

 You will see the power figure quoted as Critical Power (CP), rFTPw (running functional threshold power) and Watts.

-Benefits of running with Power
+Benefits of Running with Power

 Power sensors react in real time with every step so are great for sprints, hills and track sessions.